 Review of Employee Performance and Conduct

-The New South Wales Department of Education has commissioned Mr Mark Tedeschi AM QC, former Crown Prosecutor for the State of NSW, to conduct a review into the functions and operations of the Employee Performance and Conduct (EPAC) Directorate within the department.
+In January 2019, the New South Wales Department of Education commissioned Mr Mark Tedeschi AM QC, former Senior Crown Prosecutor for the State of NSW, to conduct a review into the functions and operations of the Employee Performance and Conduct Directorate (EPAC) in the Department.

 Purpose and scope

-The specific focus of the review will be on the investigation stream, and the way allegations of staff misconduct are referred to the Employee Performance and Conduct (EPAC) Directorate, and how those allegations are assessed, investigated and managed.
+The specific focus of the review was the way allegations of staff misconduct are referred to and subsequently assessed, investigated and managed by EPAC.

-The review will examine and make recommendations about:
+The review examined and made recommendations to the Secretary about:

 - the structure and adequacy of resources currently deployed in the EPAC Directorate